Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Mizar supplied the SBCs to Hughes Aircraft Corporation, Weapons Systems Segment, Naval and Maritime Systems.
 Hughes, in turn, was a subcontractor to Alliant Techsystems which served as the prime contractor on this program.
 Raytheon later acquired Hughes.
 Additionally, Mizar’s DSP-based multiprocessor was utilized in the heavyweight torpedo program upgrade to the Mark 48 Advanced Capability (ADCAP) Common Torpedo-Development Vehicle (COT-DV).

-MTSI is proud to harness the technical capabilities which power deterrence and achieve capabilities at the edge for the U.S. and allies.
+MTSI is proud to harness the capabilities of digital signal processors which power deterrence and achieve capabilities at the edge for the U.S. and allies.
 The result is a more capable Navy- — a silent service equipped to meet the adversary.